tobiasbick/twincat2mqtt/readme.md

 Uses MQTT Version 3.1.1.
 See http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html.

 It does not send the DICONNECT telegram!
-No last will, not QoS, no username and password, not HTTPS, no nothing.
+No last will, not QoS, not HTTPS, no nothing.

 My CX8090 needs around 30ms cycle time with about 210 publish and about 230 subscribe calls (used global search).